chianti-ga/chianti-ga/README.md

 I'm a passionate 18yo 🇫🇷 student who loves software developement and hardware projects.
 I enjoy working with various technologies and exploring new tools to enhance my skills.
 Currently, I'm focused on my studies in the IUT of Nantes

 ## 🛠️ Technologies and Tools
-- Programming Languages: Java, C (some base), Rust, HTML, JS and TS (a bit), currently leaning Go for my studies.
+- Programming Languages: Java, C (some base), Rust, HTML, JS and TS (a bit), currently leaning Go and Kotlin for my studies.
 - Tools and Software: JetBrains IDE Suit, Tmux with Oh My Zsh and containers technologies such as Docker, Podman and Kubernetes.
 - OSs : Arch Linux with KDE for my main machine and Windows 11 for playing games.